Story about my Brother, General Hieu

 Relationship with the Americans

-My brother has a close and friendly relationship with the Americans, in particular Richard Peters, the American General Consul of Bien Hoa.
+My brother has a close and friendly relationship with the Americans, in particular, Richard Peters, the American General Consul of Bien Hoa.
 When I asked how often he met with my brother, he answered:

 Quite often.
 At least once a week socially.
 General Hieu and I got quite along because we had common intellectual interests.
 Like reading books.
-I once lend him The Best and the Brightest by David Halberstam, published in 1972.
+I once lent him The Best and the Brightest by David Halberstam, published in 1972.
 After he read it, he was quite depressed because of the pessimistic views presented by its author regarding his predictions of the outcomes of the Vietnam war.

 I had no family with me at that time, and General Hieu's family was in Saigon.
 I often invited him for dinner, because I had a very good Vietnamese cook who liked to prepare for us delicious dishes.
 We played western chess.
 He taught me Chinese chess.
 Sometimes we played the two types of chess one after the other.
 He always won!
 He also took me once to the firing range to shoot rifle and pistol.
 He always hit the mark.